 Drink driving offences range in severity from fine only offences to offences carrying significant periods of imprisonment and lengthy disqualifications.
 Select here for more information.

-Drink driving offences carry automatic and minimum periods of disqualification following conviction.
-To summarise, these are: Offence Blood Alcohol Automatic Disqualification Minimum Disqualification Novice Range 0.00 to under 0.02 6 months 3 months Special Range 0.02 to under 0.05 6 months 3 months Low Range 0.05 to under 0.08 6 months 3 months Mid Range… Read more »
+Disqualification by the Court Drink driving offences carry automatic and minimum periods of disqualification following conviction.
+To summarise, these are: Offence Blood Alcohol Automatic Disqualification Minimum Disqualification Novice Range 0.00 to under 0.02 6 months 3 months Special Range 0.02 to under 0.05 6 months 3 months Low Range 0.05 to under 0.08 6 months… Read more »

 The penalties for drink driving depend on the level of alcohol measured in the blood system.
 The following table sets out the level of alcohol for each offence, as well as the penalties upon conviction.
 First offence penalties Offence Blood Alcohol Maximum Penalty Automatic Disqualification Minimum Disqualification Interlock Novice Range 0.00 to 0.02 $1,100 6 months… Read more »